-Under the Code, contract awards must be protested within 10 calendar days.7 In contrast, FOIA gives the State 10 business days, which excludes weekends and state holidays, to respond to a request for documents.8 To address this gap, the Procurement Regulations require disclosure sooner than FOIA.
-As outlined below, the Regulations provide the procurement officer only 10 calendar days to respond to a FOIA request.
+Under the Code, an actual offeror who wishes to protest a contract award must notify the chief procurement officer in writing within seven business days after the award statement is posted, and must file its actual protest within 15 calendar days.7 In contrast, FOIA gives the State 10 business days, which excludes weekends and state holidays, to respond to a request for documents.8 To address this gap, the Code now requires disclosure to actual offerors sooner than FOIA does.
+As outlined below, the statute provides the procurement officer only 5 calendar days to respond to a FOIA request.